chanbi-raining/NLP/README.md

-# siamese_network_nlp
+# NLP
-NLP projects using siamese neural network
+A repository for NLP projects